 Rad Colors: 1991 Mercedes-Benz 300SE – $2,000

 If you wish to purchase a classic sedan that is equal parts stately and rad-approved, it’s hard to go wrong with a Mercedes-Benz product from the late 1980s into the middle 1990s.
 The W124 and W126 chassis are well-loved both for being Radwood-friendly purchases and a smart era to invest in given their reputation for durability when maintained properly.
-This W126 series sedan is a clean 1991 300SE model listed here on Craigslist in Portland, Maine for a very reasonable $2,000.
+This W126 series sedan is a clean 1991 300SE model originally listed in December 2020 on Craigslist in Portland, Maine for a very reasonable $2,000.
 Comparing this price against the Hagerty Insurance Online Valuation Tool reveals that this 300SE with its rare shade of Beryl Metallic paint could be a bargain, given a “Fair” condition model comes in at $4,400.
-It has some needs, but the seller wants it gone before the snow flies.
-Contact him by email here, and when you do, please remember to mention you saw the 300SE featured here on GuysWithRides.com.

 For enthusiasts considering a Mercedes sedan from this era, it’s a tough choice between the compact 190E; the mid-sized 300E; and the big body sedans like this one, offered in a range of specs usually based around wheelbase length and engine size.
 The smaller models definitely respond better to period modifications, as a lowered W124 on AMG monoblocks is a hard-to-beat recipe for instant awesomeness.
 The eight-cylinder W126 sedans will offer drivers some much-needed motivation under the hood to haul around the overbuilt model’s generous curb weight, but given its status as a legendary highway cruiser, this is not the kind of car you buy with visions of backroads hustling in your head.
 No matter which choice you make, it’s an incredibly rewarding platform to put some money into as the car will return that investment tenfold given its reputation for durability.